amleshkashyap/moreRailsEtc/ruby_rails/basic_topics/class_methods/README.md

     to eval method to provide context for evaluating the String using eval.
 Binding also seems to be the a general mechanism of storing information for methods.

 ### Iterators
+  * Caution? can some methods can be parallel?
   * eg, times, each, map, upto - these are followed by a block. if each is defined for the object, then a for loop can be used to loop on the object.
   * Basic iterator methods (meaning which iterate on the object based on defined ways and process the given block based on the iterations) -
     - Integer - upto, downto, times - take an init value, then call the "succ" method till the end value is reached, or some count is satisfied. eg, 3.times { block }